Portrait of MARINE!

 Days later, I told my Platoon Commander of our plans and he responded by saying, “He has never come here!
 What makes you think General Puller will accept YOUR invitation?” he bellowed back at me.

 I began to answer, “Well, Sir . . .”

 Cutting me off, he said, “Come back when he agrees to come here!”

-(Many years later, I learned that General Puller had appeared as the Mess Night Guest of Honor for the Warrant Officer Class of 1960.)
+(On posting this article, I learned from Col Hal Gosnell, USMCR (Ret) that General Puller had appeared as the Mess Night Guest of Honor for the Warrant Officer Class of 1960 .)